buglavecz/nuxt-ssr-api-logger/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-The Nuxt SSR API call logger module helps for you, that you will see when send to your Nuxt app API request through SSR.
+The Nuxt SSR API Call Logger module helps you see when your Nuxt application sends an API request via SSR.

 ## Features